Flavours from the island of Corfu!

 Hillside vineyards put down their roots among vast olive groves, producing many kinds of grape varieties; the white kakotrygis, muscat, the red petrokoritho, skopelitiko and rozaki are the most famous mouth-watering wine varieties of Corfu, an island boasting a rich wine-making tradition.

 All kinds of citrus fruits, such as Merlin sweet orange trees, lemon trees, tangerine trees and bergamot orange trees giving off a marvelous scent, are to be found on the island.
 Their “king” is the exotic kumquat, a product with protected designation of origin, which grows in the area of the Nymphs.
-This tiny, aromatic “sweet orange” is a perfect ingredient for spoon sweets, marmalades, fruit glace or for the bitter sweet kumquat infused liqueur, the traditional drink of Corfu and one of the visitors’ most beloved products!
+This tiny, aromatic “golden orange” is a perfect ingredient for spoon sweets, marmalades, fruit glace or for the bitter sweet kumquat infused liqueur, the traditional drink of Corfu and one of the visitors’ most beloved products!

 Another distinctive flavour of the Ionian Island is “tsitsibira” (ginger ale) a kind of beer which is exclusively produced in Corfu.
 Lemon juice, natural lemon-oil, freshly grated ginger, water and sugar, are the ingredients of this sparkling drink which is actually fermented inside the bottle.